UnHype: CLIP-Guided Hypernetworks for Dynamic LoRA Unlearning: Experiments

 \subsection{Nudity Erasure}

 We evaluate nudity suppression using the I2P benchmark~\cite{schramowski2023safe} (4,703 NSFW prompts) with NudeNet detection (threshold 0.6) across eight anatomical categories.
 To verify the preservation of general capabilities, we assess generation quality on MS-COCO using FID (lower is better) and CLIP scores (higher is better).
-As seen in Table \ref{nsfw_table}, our method applied to Stable Diffusion achieves performance on par with SAeUron~\cite{cywinski2025saeuron}, while requiring only 3 hours of training compared to their 24+ hour regime.
+As seen in Table \ref{nsfw_table}, our method applied to Stable Diffusion achieves the lowest total NudeNet count (8 detections, a 98.9\% reduction from the unmodified SD~v1.4 baseline) while improving on the baseline in both FID and CLIP score, outperforming SAeUron~\cite{cywinski2025saeuron} and requiring only 3 hours of training compared to their 24+ hour regime.
 See Appendix~\ref{app:nudity_erasure} for details.
+Table \ref{fig:nudity_flux} shows the results of nudity erasure on Flux.

+Notably, our method delivers the fewest detections and the highest CLIP score among the reference models, yielding over six times fewer detections than EraseAnything~\cite{gao2025eraseanything}.